Skip to main content

 Example Header

-See the header shown below for an example of what the header might look like when sending data in a pipe-separated file (psv) for an Onboarding use case, where segment data fields are included:
+See the header shown below for an example of what the header might look like when sending data in a pipe-separated file (psv) for an Activation use case, where segment data fields are included:

 RID|EMAIL1|EMAIL2|EMAIL3|SHA256EMAIL1|SHA256EMAIL2|SHA256EMAIL3|MOBILE1|MOBILE2|SHA256MOBILE1|SHA256MOBILE2|LANDLINE1|SHA256LANDLINE1|FIRSTNAME|LASTNAME|POSTCODE|AAID|IDFA|IMEI|ATTRIBUTE_1|...|ATTRIBUTE_N